bheyman/NTT/README.md

 r	= 2

-if my understanding holds, this should now work up to 63 bit primes
+This should now work up to 63 bit primes

 To inverse:
 1) perform an NTT with the modulo inverse of the original root